Who We Are

 Raised amongst a family and community of musicians in Blumenort, baritone Ben Kroeker has been actively involved as a chorister and soloist across the province.

 Highlights include performances with Canzona, The University of Manitoba Singers, Exaudi Chamber Choir, and many solo opportunities including a 2019 performance of Handel’s Messiah.
 He is passionate about choral music, drawn to its luscious harmonies and the collaboration between friends.
 Currently serving as the choral director at Northlands Parkway Collegiate teaching high school choir and vocal jazz, Ben loves to share his joy of choral singing with anyone around him!
-Ben also serves as the treasurer of the Central Manitoba Choral Association and recently organized and hosted CMCA's 2022 Vocal Jazz and Contemporary Styles Workshop.
-We are thrilled to welcome Ben to the podium for our Spring 2023 season! |
+Ben has also served on the board of the Central Manitoba Choral Association and recently organized and hosted CMCA's 2022 Vocal Jazz and Contemporary Styles Workshop.
+2023 was Ben's first season conducting Prairie Soundscape, and we are over the moon to have him joining us once again for 2024!! |

 Board of Directors